kaurn6538/Pandas-Challenge/README.md

 # Pandas-Challenge
-# District School Data Analysis
+# District School/Students Data Analysis
 This repository contains code for analyzing district school data.
 It utilizes the pandas library in Python to import, manipulate, and analyze the data.
 The following tasks were performed in this project:
 1. Importing data and basic data exploration using pandas.
 2. Imported necessary libraries and the dataset.